tkunovsky/TXML/README.md

 ```

 ###<a name="element_insert"></a> Element insert
-This example insert new element into document.
+This example inserts new element into document.
 ```
 import txml.TXml;
 import txml.Node;